1 Corinthians 13 defines real love. But what does perfect love look like?

 How to Apply 1 Corinthians 13 Today

 If we want to love like Christ, just as the Apostle Paul teaches us in 1 Corinthians 13, we must think like Christ.
-Romans 12:2 tells us not to conform with the ways of this world.
+Romans 12:2 tells us not to conform to the ways of this world.
 We have to change the way we think for us to discern and know the will of God.

 Loving Others like Christ

 While this world teaches us to love only those who care for us, Christ teaches us differently.
 We are to love even the unlovable and those who oppress us (Matthew 5:44).
 His perfect example is when He prayed for the same people who hurt Him while suffering on the cross.
-He prayed to God the Father to forgive them for they don’t know what they’re doing (Luke 23:34).
+He prayed to God the Father to forgive them for they don’t know what they were doing (Luke 23:34).

 What a powerful expression of love.
 And that is how Christ loves us daily.
 That even when we stumble and fall, he bears our burdens and is ready to embrace and help us when we run to Him.
-And again, we can love others just as much because we know how it feels to be loved when we are at our most unlovable state.
+And again, we can love others just as much because we know how it feels to be loved when we are in our most unlovable state.